SOK: A Taxonomy of Attack Vectors and Defense Strategies for Agentic Supply Chain Runtime: Abstract

 \section{Abstract}

-Agentic systems built on large language models (LLMs) extend beyond text generation to autonomously retrieve information and invoke tools.
-This runtime execution model shifts the attack surface from build-time artifacts to inference-time dependencies, exposing agents to manipulation through untrusted data and probabilistic capability resolution.
-While prior work has focused on model-level vulnerabilities, security risks emerging from cyclic and interdependent runtime behavior remain fragmented.
+Agentic systems based on large language models (LLMs) operate not merely as text generators but as autonomous entities that dynamically retrieve information and invoke tools.
+This execution model shifts the attack surface from traditional build-time artifacts to inference-time dependencies, exposing agents to manipulation through untrusted data and probabilistic capability resolution.
+While prior work has examined model-level vulnerabilities, security risks arising from the complex, cyclic runtime behavior of agents remain fragmented.

-We systematize these risks within a unified runtime framework, categorizing threats into data supply chain attacks (transient context injection and persistent memory poisoning) and tool supply chain attacks (discovery, implementation, and invocation).
-We further identify the \emph{Viral Agent Loop}, in which agents act as vectors for self-propagating generative worms without exploiting code-level flaws.
-Finally, we advocate a Zero-Trust Runtime Architecture that treats context as untrusted control flow and constrains tool execution through cryptographic provenance rather than semantic inference.
+This paper systematizes existing research into a unified runtime framework.
+We categorize threats into data supply chain attacks (distinguishing between transient context injection and persistent memory poisoning) and tool supply chain attacks (spanning discovery, implementation, and invocation phases).
+Crucially, we identify the emergence of the Viral Agent Loop, where agents effectively become vectors for self-propagating generative worms that require no code vulnerabilities to spread.
+We argue for a transition to a Zero-Trust Runtime Architecture, where context is treated as untrusted control flow, and tool execution is bounded by cryptographic provenance rather than semantic likelihood.